 Well that’s what Dekko Comics are helping pioneer.
 By presenting school curriculum subjects such as Maths and English through short visual comic strips, while putting a particular focus on ‘entertainment-first’, we have created a resource that speaks to a much wider audience than a conventional teaching method that focuses on one particular skill.
 They are a flexible resource that can be used both in the classroom and at home, and you will often find that the students read them for FUN as well as function (if not more so).

-Currently they cover curriculum topics most relevant for ages 9-12 (or 8-14 at a stretch).
+Currently our comic books cover curriculum topics most relevant for ages 9-12 (or 8-14 at a stretch).
 But as Dekko continues to grow with each comic bought, resources for both older and younger ages (as well as in other art mediums) are on the horizon.

 To purchase Dekko Comics for your school, or if you’re a parent looking at resources to help your child at school, please click on one of the buttons below: